Dr. Carolina Islas Sedano, caislas (at) gmail.com

 |Dr. Mikko Apiola, mikko.apiola (at) ieee.org |

 Dr. Mikko Apiola is a computer scientist with basic background knowledge in research areas such as natural language processing, semantic web technologies, interaction design, and software engineering.
 He has also specialised in educational psychology from the viewpoint of computer science education (CS1, SE training, and creativity), and has research experience and interest in the area of ICT4D.
-Dr. Mikko Apiola is currently working in the IMPDET-LE research capacity building project between UEF and College of Business Education(CBE), Tanzania.
+Dr. Mikko Apiola is currently holding a post-doctoral researcher position at the Department of Future Technologies, University of Turku, Finland.

 Dr. Yue Dai,